 New tools are appearing every day to complement these spaces.
 For example, Microsoft’s employee experience platform Viva, and intelligent collaboration devices such as Surface Hubs or Poly Meeting Room solutions can seamlessly record and take notes during meetings.

 Linking these tools together can create a seamless working environment.
-In the not-too-distant future, we will also see AR and VR integrate into meeting room spaces to take that experience to a next level and give hybrid collaboration another dimension.
+In the not-too-distant future, we will also see Augmented Reality (AR) and Virtual Reality (VR) integrate into meeting room spaces to take that experience to a next level and give hybrid collaboration another dimension.

 The insights that are unlocked by this technology will be invaluable, as they can also provide businesses with insights into employee working patterns.
 When these tools are combined with data sources, such as networks and smart meeting rooms, it provides business leaders with an all-important overview of employee engagement.
 From here, it’s possible to evaluate the true feeling of employees and understand if anyone does not feel included, and why.